 - Depending upon your retainer contract, as certain tasks may go over the budgeted hours, you may have to account for extra payments or leave certain projects behind

 - Within this structure, there are no limits on changes to any project, which can sometimes lead to extra hours each month

 Per Project Estimates

-The second digital agency pricing model is called a per project estimate.
-When it comes to a per project estimate, a digital agency partnership is handled a bit differently.
-A project estimate is an agreement to a preset amount of hours or cost to complete one specific project rather than implementing a whole marketing strategy.
-This type of partnership often works best when you know exactly what you are looking for and it is a one and done sort of situation.
+The second digital agency pricing model is called a per-project estimate.
+When it comes to a per-project estimate, a digital agency partnership is handled a bit differently.
+A project estimate is an agreement to a preset amount of hours or costs to complete one specific project rather than implementing a whole marketing strategy.
+This type of partnership often works best when you know exactly what you are looking for and it is a one-and-done sort of situation.